kimjisung78/MCRepair/results/markdowns/Math_8.md

 ```

 #### III.
 Explanation
-To fix the bug, the bug must be changed that it returns ```Object``` class value or its sub-class value.
+To fix the bug, its source code must be changed that it returns ```Object``` class value or its sub-class value.
 <br>

 ### 4.2.
 136th patch - T3F